wix/react-native-calendars/README.md

 <br>

-This module includes information on how to use this customizable **React-Native** calendar component.
+This module includes information on how to use this customizable **React Native** calendar component.

 The package is compatible with both **Android** and **iOS**